North Morowali Regency

 North Morowali Regency is a regency in the province of Central Sulawesi, Indonesia.
-The regency was established on 12 April 2013, partitioned from the northwestern districts of Morowali Regency (forming almost two-thirds of the regency at that time).
+The regency was established on 12 April 2013, partitioned from the northwestern districts of Morowali Regency (having formed almost two-thirds of the Morowali Regency at that time).
 It covers an area of 10,004.28 km^{2} and the component districts which were then in Morowali Regency had a combined population of 104,094 at the 2010 Census.
-The new regency had 120,789 inhabitants at the 2020 Census; the official estimate as at mid 2024 was 150,634 (comprising 82,277 males and 68,357 females).
-The principal town lies at Kolonodale.
+The new regency had 120,789 inhabitants at the 2020 Census; the official estimate as of mid-2025 was 155,142 (comprising 84,231 males and 70,911 females).
+The administrative centre lies at the town of Kolonodale (with 4,602 inhabitants in 2024), but Bunta town (with 8,981 inhabitants in 2024), Bahontula town (with 5,458 inhabitants in 2024) and Burgintimbe (with 4,783 inhabitants in 2024) are all larger.

 Administrative districts

-The North Morowali Regency was divided (following its separation from Morowali Regency in 2013) into seven districts (kecamatan), but three further districts (Lembo Raya, Petasia Timur and Petasia Barat) were created.
-These are all tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2024.
+The North Morowali Regency was divided (following its separation from Morowali Regency in 2013) into seven districts (kecamatan), but three further districts (Lembo Raya, Petasia Timur and Petasia Barat) were created in the southern part of the regency.
+These are all tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid-2025.
 The table also includes the locations of the district headquarters, the numbers of administrative villages in each district (totaling 122 rural desa and 3 urban kelurahan), and its postal codes.